federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 countries <- merge(countries, greatest, by = "Pos")
 ```

-The result of tidying with respect to "Countries", for the same movie, is the following:
+The result of tidying with respect to "Countries" is the following:

 <table>
 <thead>